grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -validation.enforce-metadata-metric-name
 [enforce_metadata_metric_name: <boolean> | default = true]

 # The tenant's shard size used by shuffle-sharding.
+This value is the total size
+# of the shard (ie. it is not the number of ingesters in the shard per zone, but
+# the number of ingesters in the shard across all zones, if zone-awareness is
-Must be set both on
-# ingesters and distributors.
-0 disables shuffle sharding.
+# enabled).
+Must be set both on ingesters and distributors.
+0 disables shuffle
+# sharding.
 # CLI flag: -distributor.ingestion-tenant-shard-size
 [ingestion_tenant_shard_size: <int> | default = 0]